conwayste/conwayste/README.md

 ## Windows

-The Conwayste client and server work right out of the box, just follow the installation instructions below.
+The Conwayste client and server work right out of the box, just skip to [Playing the Game](#playing-the-game) follow the installation instructions below.

-The `netwayste-dissector` is not currently supported.

 ## macOS